Sample Answers to Interrogatories in a Product Defect Lawsuit

 INTERROGATORY NO. 28: State the identity, part number and description of all of the components and parts of the product which is the subject of this suit which you alleged to have been defective in materials, workmanship, manufacture, design, or otherwise, specifying in your answer the exact nature of each such defect or defective condition and the manner in which you contend such defect affected the operation or safety of the road case and state the names and addresses of all persons having personal knowledge thereof and identify all documents that evidence your answer.

 ANSWER NO. 28: Plaintiff claims that the set cart in question was defectively designed, defectively manufactured, and did not contain adequate warnings.
-Plaintiff has not been provided with any documentation as to the set cart.
+The plaintiff has not been provided with any documentation as to the set cart.
 Discovery is ongoing and this Answer will be supplemented.

 INTERROGATORY NO. 29: If you contend that any product or any of its component parts were defective by reason of design, then identify those parts and state in what manner you contend that such design was inadequate, improper or defective and include in your answer all facts or opinions relied upon by you in determining the state of the art, or advancement in technology, as of the time the product was designed and/or manufactured and all facts or opinions upon which you rely in asserting that the design of the product, or any of its component parts, deviated from or failed to meet or comply with the state of the art at the time of its design and/or manufacture and identify all documents that evidence your answer.

 ANSWER NO. 29: Plaintiff claims that the set cart in question was defectively designed, defectively manufactured, and did not contain adequate warnings.
-Plaintiff has not been provided with any documentation as to the set cart.
+The plaintiff has not been provided with any documentation as to the set cart.
 Discovery is ongoing and this Answer will be supplemented.

 INTERROGATORY NO. 30: Name any person, not heretofore mentioned, having personal knowledge of facts material to this case.